Abrar2652/Abrar2652.github.io/_pages/hobbies.md

 **Painting:**
 In the past, I enjoyed occasional ventures into painting, particularly abstract pieces created with watercolors.
-I participated in Inter House Painting Competitions and contributed to the Wall Magazine Competition back in my college days (2012-2018), an endeavor involving various art and literary content.
+I participated in Inter House Painting Competitions and contributed to the Wall Magazine Competition in my college days (2012-2018), involving various art and literary content.
+During this time, I also guided others in painting projects, helping to design and execute artistic contributions for various events.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">